Evolution equation for quantum coherence: Introduction

 In this paper, we introduce G-coherence and convex roof of G-coherence to quantify the full coherence for qudit states, and show that they satisfy strong coherence monotone and coherence measure properties under fully and strictly incoherent operation (FSIO) channels, respectively.
-Furthermore, we prove a coherence factorization law for arbitrary $d$-dimensional quantum states under FSIO channels, which generalizes the entanglement factorization law for bipartite pure states.
-It is worth noticing that our coherence factorization law has been verified experimentally for qubits and qutrits under genuinely incoherent operations (GIOs) \cite{exp}, which are a special case of FSIO channels.
+Furthermore, we prove a coherence evolution equation for arbitrary $d$-dimensional quantum pure and mixed states under FSIO channels, which generalizes the entanglement evolution equation for bipartite pure states.
+It is worth noticing that our coherence evolution equation has been verified experimentally for qubits and qutrits under genuinely incoherent operations (GIOs) \cite{exp}, which are a special case of FSIO channels.